udayinbiswas/data-structures/Trees/README.md

 1. *Array representation* :  An element at index i will have left child at 2*i and right child at 2*i+1.

 2. *Linked List representation*

+## TYPES OF BINARY TREES

+A *full binary tree* has maximum nodes 2^(h+1)-1.
+Array representation is easy to visualise here.

+A *complete binary tree* has all nodes filled till height h-1 i.e. full binary tree till h-1 and in last level elements are filled only from left to right.
+Array representation won't have any blank spaces.

+When we store strict binary tree, it can have blank spaces.
+But in complete, we won't have blank spaces in between.

+## TRAVERSALS

+There are many types of traversals: Preorder, Inorder, Postorder, Level Order.

+We call the traversal method n times on each of the tree nodes and n+1 times on the children of leaf nodes which are n+1 times on the null children of nodes.
+So 2n+1 times stack activation records are created and in each of those, we do a print method which is constant time.
+So overall order is O(2*n+1)~ O(n).
+Maximum size of the stack at any time or space complexity is height+2 i.e. log(n) if its not skewed tree.
+If it is skewed, then O(n).

+Count of nodes in a tree means we would do postorder traversal - count method would call count on left subtree, then on right subtree and then returns their sum plus current root node.
+Infact most of the methods work by a way of postorder traversal.

+We can generate Catalan number of trees as we discussed above, when given the list of any traversal.
+For e.g.: given preorder traversal list : A,B,C  , we can generate 5 trees representing it.
+So preorder traversal list is not enough to generate a tree, same applies for inorder and postorder.

+To generate a tree from traversals, we need atleast inorder traversal and along with it either preorder or postorder.
+It takes
+O(n^2) time since for each node in preorder list, we have to search for it in inorder list which can take O(n) time.
+Overall for n nodes in preorder list, it would be be O(n^2).